tfpauly/draft-happy-eyeballs-v3/draft-pauly-v6ops-happy-eyeballs-v3.md

 Such translation also applies to any IPv4 address hints received in SVCB RRs.

+Note: IPv4 addresses in the 127.0.0.0/8 range are generally directly reachable and do not require NAT64 address synthesis.
+Likewise, IPv4 addresses in the {{!RFC1918}} space may be routed unintendedly when doing NAT64 address synthesis depending on the network configuration of the NAT64 gateway.

 ## Hostnames with Broken AAAA Records {#broken}

 At the time of writing, there exist a small but non-negligible number